MicrosoftDocs/winrt-api/windows.ui.shell/securityappmanager_register_1700543614.md

 ## -description

+No description

 ## -parameters
 ### -param kind

+No description

 ### -param displayName

+No description

 ### -param detailsUri

+No description

 ### -param registerPerUser

+No description

 ## -returns

+No description

 ## -remarks